whereisdaniru/EWU-CSCD371-2019-Fall/README.md

 Expected:
 The application is expected to display trivia questions that the user can attempt to answer.
 It should not be crashing.

+An associated unit test should also be created to prove it won't crash this way again in the future.

 Issue 2:
 Reproduction steps:
 Run the unit tests.